On the embeddability of the family of countably branching trees into quasi-reflexive Banach spaces: Main result

 This section is devoted to the proof of the main result.

 \begin{thm} Let $X$ be a quasi-reflexive Banach space satisfying $S_Z(X)\leq\omega$ and $S_Z(X^*)\leq \omega$.
 Then the family $(T_N)_{N\geq 1}$ does not equi-Lipschitz embed into $X$.

 \end{thm}

-In order to prove our result, let us consider a quasi-reflexive Banach space $X$.
+In order to prove our result, let us consider a quasi-reflexive infinite dimensional Banach space $X$.
 We suppose that the family $(T_N)_{N\geq 1}$ equi-Lipschitz embeds into $X$.
-Me may assume that there is a constant $c>0$ and functions $f_N:T_N\to X$ with $f_N(\emptyset)=0$ such that Considering the closed linear span of $\bigcup_{N\geq 1}f_N(T_N)$ in $X$, we may assume that $X$ and therefor all its iterated duals are separable.
+We may assume that there exist a constant $c>0$ and functions $f_N:T_N\to X$ with $f_N(\emptyset)=0$ such that Considering the closed linear span of $\bigcup_{N\geq 1}f_N(T_N)$ in $X$, we may assume that $X$ and therefore all its iterated duals are separable.

 Now suppose that $X$ satisfies $S_Z(X)\leq\omega$ and $S_Z(X^*)\leq \omega$.
 By the renorming theorem \ref{renorming}, we may assume that $\norme{.}_X$ is $p-AUS$ and that the dual space $X^*$ admits an equivalent $q^*-AUS$ norm $\abs{.}$ for some $p,q^*\in(1,\infty)$.
 As mentioned we get that the dual norm $\abs{.}$ on $X^{**}$ is $q-AUC^*$ where $q$ is the conjugate exponent of $q^*$.
 We may assume that for some constant $e>0$ on $X^{**}$.